 Another easy way to use edible flowers is by brewing them into a fresh cup of tea-but we can make it even better.
 Enjoy the mild, slightly tart flavor of chamomile flowers two-ways in this sheet cake.

 Did we provoke your appetite for edible flowers or have you already cooked or baked with them?
-Share your experiences in the comments or send us your tastiest floral creation to firstname.lastname@example.org.
+Share your experiences in the comments or upload your tastiest floral creation to our app to share it with the community.

 Published on May 22, 2018